 Gov. Kim Reynolds lifted the state’s mask order in February 2021.
 The following May, she signed legislation barring local governments from compelling businesses to require masks.

-Iowa City's indoor mask mandate, which municipal officials said was legal because it was binding on individuals, not businesses, was rescinded March 1.
-As of July 18, face-covering is required in city buildings in Cedar Rapids.
+Iowa City's indoor mask mandate, which municipal officials said was legal because it was binding on individuals, not businesses, was rescinded March 1, 2022.
+Cedar Rapids lifted a face-covering requirement in city buildings on August 11.

 A federal appeals court panel ruled on May 16 that Iowa school districts cannot issue mask mandates unless they’re needed to comply with other federal or state laws.

 Learn more: Read Iowa's COVID-19 prevention guidance.